Appendix A) Chronology and Continuity

 Oz in 1944), and with him the old guard return and bully themselves back into power.
 Any Phanfasm

 who will not resume their former ways is killed or imprisoned.
-Phanfarillo is first imprisoned and then transformed.
+Phanfarillo is imprisoned and then transformed.
 During this period Mordra becomes pregnant with

 Buddy and returns to Oz.
 (The Living House of Oz)